HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Comparison of security benchmarks.md

 You can [read this Microsoft document](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-why-pin-is-better-than-password) to find out why a PIN is better than an online password

 There are proper policies regarding anti-hammering features that can enhance the security of PINs over passwords.
-I utilize them in my script and [you can find them here](https://github.com/HotCakeX/Harden-Windows-Security#lock-screen).
+I utilize them in my module and [you can find them here](https://github.com/HotCakeX/Harden-Windows-Security#lock-screen).

 The benchmarks/guidelines seem to be uninformed of the fact that Windows allows [multi-factor unlock](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/feature-multifactor-unlock), which can enforce a combination of PIN and biometric factors (plus more), to enforce **PIN + Facial recognition** OR **PIN + Fingerprint** etc.